Last update 5/2/2024

 But why would you choose to play a barre chord over an open chord?
-Especially if playing an open chord might be more accessible?
+Especially if playing an open chord might be more accessible.

 Positioning on the neck

 Depending on the song you’re playing, it might be inconvenient to have to jump all over the neck.
 Use our D chord as an example if you’re wailing away on a solo above the 12th fret.
-It’s a lot easier to hit that D chord by using a barre formation at the 10th fret.
+It’s much easier to hit that D chord using a barre formation at the 10th fret.
 That is easier than going down by the nut to play the open D formation.